 Rhode Island requires all aspiring teachers to complete a teacher preparation program at an accredited institution before becoming eligible to teach in the state.
-The teaching school guide found below is designed to help future teachers find quality teaching schools in Rhode Island.
-There are several colleges and universities in the state that offer degree programs.
-For useful information on teaching degrees in Rhode Island, take a look below at our table of top-rated teaching programs, list of accredited teacher preparation programs, and student reviews.
-For anyone determined to become an educator, this guide is a great place to find the best program for your individual needs.
+There are several colleges and universities in the state that offer teacher preparation programs.
+This guide is designed to help future teachers find quality educator preparation programs in Rhode Island.
+Take a look at our lists of top-rated teaching programs, table of accredited, state-approved teacher preparation programs, and student reviews.
+For anyone looking to become an educator in Rhode Island, this guide is a great place to find the best program for your individual needs.

 - There are 10 colleges and universities with teacher degree programs in Rhode Island.1

 - 1 school offers an associate’s degree in education.1

 - 6 schools offer a bachelor’s degree in education.1

 - 8 schools offer a master’s or advanced degree in education.1

 - No schools ranked in Princeton Review’s Great Schools for Education Majors 2022.2

 - 2 schools ranked in US News & World Report’s Best Graduate Education Programs 2023.3